drdreo/webcomponent-crud/README.md

 ## Author

-Andreas Hahn is a full-stack web-developer freelancer.
+Andreas Hahn is a full-stack web-developer freelancer based in Austria, NOT Australia.
 You can visit him at [his website](http://andreas-hahn.at).